 Best smart displays 2024

-While you can control your smart home in various ways, no one wants to pull out their phone every time they turn a light on or off or scream across the house like a madman.
+While you can control your smart home in various ways, it can be tedious to constantly pull out your phone every time you turn a light on or off, or have to scream across the house like a crazy person.
 After all, a smart home is about making things easier to do, not more convoluted, and nothing makes it easier than a smart display.

-Shoring up the limitations of even the best smart speakers, a smart display's touchscreen can stream YouTube in the kitchen while you cook, activate your Alexa devices and routines, and effortlessly manage timers and alarms.
-The Nest Hub is (still) one of the best smart displays around, but if that doesn't catch your fancy — we have five other options that are also worth a look.
+Shoring up the limitations of even the best smart speakers, a smart display's touchscreen can stream YouTube videos in the kitchen while you cook, activate your Alexa devices and routines, and effortlessly manage timers and alarms.
+The Nest Hub (2nd Gen) is still one of the best smart displays around, but if that doesn't catch your fancy — we have five other options that are also worth a look.
+There are also plenty of great deals to be found on smart displays this Christmas shopping season, which can help you save even more.

 At a glance